thomas-k-cameron/jeep-train/README.md

 - explore ways to minimize boilerplate/learning cost

 ## Feature
-- Define your api routes on rails like syntax.
+- Define your api routes on router that works with rails-like syntax.
 API Syntax is straight forward and inputs are converted into match statement
 - `Conn` object will be passed onto every functions invoked in the process of handling client request and it will act as a primary interface for interacting with request/response data

 ## Routing